vincios/rpi-setup-old/Pi Configurations - 1. General Setup.md

          ```

-     2. If no errors occours, stop the containers with `Ctrl+C` and dispose the containers
+     2. If no errors occours, stop the containers with `Ctrl+C` and then dispose the containers

          ```sh
          $ docker compose down
          ```

-    3. Repeat steps 5.1 and 5.2 adding the
+    3. Repeat steps 5.1 and 5.2 adding the other containers

 ## Build TOR